 As this three night cruise starts and ends in Bangkok it’s easy to pair with some time on the beach.
-A short flight from the capital will take you to the Andaman Coast, where limestone outcrops burst out of the sea, and some of the country’s most recognisable islands such as Phuket and Koh Phi Phi, with their world class beaches, are found.
+A short flight from the capital will take you to the Andaman Coast, where limestone outcrops burst out of the sea, and some of the country’s most recognizable islands such as Phuket and Koh Phi Phi, with their world-class beaches, are found.

 Best time to cruise along the River Kwai

 The RV River Kwai is in dry dock during May and June.
 The best months for travel are December, and March and April when the river levels are good and temperatures are comfortable.

 The Andaman Coast, off the southwest of Thailand, has inspired movie makers and artists alike.
 Limestone karsts erupt out of the sea just off the shoreline of some of country’s most enchanting islands, providing an attractive setting for a sea cruise.

 By sailing these waters, you’ll have access to islands that otherwise can’t be reached.
 Explore the Similan Islands, a marine park renowned for world-class snorkeling and diving, where colorful coral and fish bring the ocean to life, and blinding white sands fringe a jungle-clad interior.